 Identifying UX and SEO Clashes

-- Consolidation vs. Segmentation – You might think that the ideal user experience for your site would be to have everything on the same page.
-Even if that’s true, you have to think about how this comes across from an SEO angle.
-Without dedicated landing pages for each of your services, Google and other search engines may not recognize your site as a source of information for these subject areas.
-Therefore, it may be necessary to segment and prioritize your SEO needs rather than trying to consolidate the number of indexed and linked pages on your site.
+- Consolidation vs. Segmentation.You might think that the ideal user experience for your site would be to have everything on one page.
+Even if that’s true, you have to consider how this comes across from an SEO angle.
+Without landing pages for your services, search engines may not recognize your site as an information source for these subjects.
+Therefore, you may want to prioritize your SEO needs rather than trying to consolidate the number of indexed and linked pages on your site.

-- Internal Linking and Site Navigation – UX makes assumptions about user intuition that SEO design cannot.
+- Internal Linking and Site Navigation.UX makes assumptions about user intuition that SEO design cannot.
 Without the concern of SEO, it might make sense to limit the number of linkable pages on your site, allowing users to simply find the subheading they need on a given page.
-Because search engines do not have this type of intuitiveness, you may need to build out a more complex site map, but this can pay off by allowing greater accessibility for your website visitors as well.
+Because search engines do not have this type of intuitiveness, you may need to build out a more complex site map.
+However, this can pay off by allowing greater accessibility for your website visitors as well.

-- Keyword Use on Pages – Proponents of UX will tell you that it’s beneficial to minimize wherever possible—reduce wordiness, simplify your site design, and create a more succinct experience.
-Still, you need to say enough that the full intention of each page remains clear.
-You need to provide the right level of context with longtail keywords and strategically placed anchor text so that search engine users are able to find your site.
+- Keyword Use on Pages.Proponents of UX will tell you that it’s beneficial to minimize wherever possible.
+That is you should reduce wordiness, simplify your site design, and create a simpler experience.
+Still, you need to say enough that the intent of each page remains clear.
+You need to provide the right level of context with keywords and strategically placed anchor text so search engine users can find your site.

-- Search Crawler Readability – We’ve touched on the fact that search crawlers will understand and interpret a website differently than a human user.
+- Search Crawler Readability.We’ve touched on the fact that search crawlers will interpret a website differently than humans will.
 One of the most important differences is the ability to discern visual media.
-You might have an app or video that creates an engaging, immersive experience for readers, but this could be completely lost on a search engine without the right tags, transcription, and categorization.
+You might have an app or video that creates an engaging, immersive experience for readers.
+However, this could be completely lost on a search engine without the right tags, transcription, and categorization.